-Each and every one of us faces trials and tribulations that can make life more difficult to manage.
-In these moments of hardship and emotional distress, one of the most important and difficult decisions you can make is to seek out therapy for the support you need; I want to commend you for considering your psychological growth by reaching out, and I would be honoured to support you on your journey toward improved mental, emotional, and relational health!
+Each of us faces trials and tribulations that can make life more difficult to manage.
+In these moments of hardship and emotional distress, one of the most important and difficult decisions you can make is to seek therapy.
+Therefore, I want to commend you for considering your psychological growth and I would be honoured to support you on your journey toward improved mental, emotional, and relational health!

 In individual therapy, I typically work with adults who are experiencing distressing emotions related to symptoms of depression and anxiety.
-These symptoms can be due to a variety of reasons, such as the loss of a loved one, difficulties with interpersonal relationships, workplace changes, identity issues, childhood traumas or other traumatic experiences, or difficulties managing a personal illness or the illness of a loved one.
-I support individuals to find their personalized pathway to healing to minimize their distress and explore the causes of their difficulties.
-In the first few sessions of therapy, I will listen to you share your story at a pace that is comfortable for you and we will together determine what your therapeutic goals may be.
-I will provide my professional opinion, and we will create an individualized plan to achieve those goals together.
-I pride myself on providing a very supportive and non-judgemental relationship in therapy, and primarily practice as an integrative therapist who integrates effective therapeutic interventions including emotion-focused therapy and cognitive-behavioural therapies.
+These symptoms can be due to a variety of reasons, such as the loss of a loved one, relationship difficulties, identity issues, neurodevelopmental concerns (such as ADHD and autism), childhood difficulties, traumatic experiences, or difficulties managing a personal illness or the illness of a loved one.
+I support individuals in finding their personalized pathway to healing to minimize distress and explore the causes of their difficulties.
+In the first few sessions of therapy, I will listen to your story at a pace that is comfortable for you and we will collaboratively determine your therapeutic goals.
+I will then provide my professional opinion and we will create an individualized plan to achieve those goals together.
+I pride myself on providing a very supportive and non-judgemental relationship in therapy, and primarily practice as an integrative therapist who utilizes evidence-based therapeutic interventions including emotion-focused therapy and cognitive-behavioural therapies.

-In psychological and neuropsychological assessments, I typically work with adults experiencing emotional distress, complex and challenging personality traits, and/or changes to their thinking and cognitive abilities due to illness or head trauma.
-The outcome of these assessments helps an individual understand the impact of their illness or condition on everyday life experiences.
-The process for assessments typically involves an initial interview, questionnaires and performance measures to evaluate your current psychological and/or cognitive state, and a feedback session where make recommendations to improve your everyday functioning.
+In psychological assessments, I typically work with adults experiencing emotional distress, complex and challenging personality traits, and/or difficulties with their thinking/cognitive abilities due to a condition, illness, or head trauma.
+The outcome of these assessments helps an individual understand the impact of their condition on everyday life experiences.
+The process for assessment typically involves an initial interview, questionnaires, possible performance measures, and a feedback session where I make recommendations to improve your everyday life.

 - Anger & Emotion Regulation